MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-database-locks-trace.md

 ## Troubleshooting locking issues with telemetry

-Note that the telemetry you see for lock timeouts only represents the session that is the victim in a locking issue, not the sessions that hold the locks.
+The telemetry you see for lock timeouts only represents the session that is the victim in a locking issue, not the sessions that hold the locks.
 When analyzing database lock timeout telemetry, it's therefore useful to look at combined data from the **Database lock timed out** event and **Database lock snapshot** events.
-You might be lucky that the snapshot has captured information from locks that were held when the lock timeout occured.
+You might be lucky that the snapshot has captured information from locks that were held when the lock timeout occurred.

 You can combine data from different events by using *joins* in your Kusto queries.
 For an example, see [LockTimeouts.kql](https://github.com/microsoft/BCTech/blob/master/samples/AppInsights/KQL/Queries/ExampleQueriesForEachArea/LockTimeouts.kql) in the **Microsoft/BCTech** repository on GitHub.
 For more general information about using joins, see [Joins in Azure Monitor log queries](/azure/azure-monitor/log-query/joins) in the Microsoft Azure documentation.